Gaël Kakuta: Various loans

-Loan to Dijon

-On 11 January 2012, Kakuta joined Dijon on loan until the end of the 2011–12 season.
-Kakuta was given the number 12 jersey.
-Kakuta made his debut for Dijon in the Coupe de France against Istres and scored his first goal for Dijon.
-On 28 January 2012, Kakuta made his league debut for Dijon coming off the bench at the 53 minute mark against Lyon which ended in a 3–1 loss for Dijon.
-On 11 February 2012, Kakuta made his first league start and scored the first goal against Brest, even though Kakuta gave Dijon the lead, the game ended in a 1–1 draw.
-On 18 February 2012, Kakuta continued to score for Dijon, scoring the first goal and also assisting in another for a 3–0 win against Nice.

-Loan to Vitesse

 On transfer deadline day, 31 August 2012 Kakuta joined Dutch club Vitesse on a season-long loan.
 On 4 July 2013, it was announced that Kakuta again joined them on loan.
 On 2 January 2014 it was announced that he was recalled from his loan spell, only to be sent out once more, this time on loan to Serie A side Lazio until the end of the season.

-Loan to Lazio

 On 31 January 2014, Kakuta joined Italian side Lazio on loan for the remainder of the 2013–14 Serie A season.
 He made his debut on 20 February, replacing Senad Lulić in the 68th minute of an eventual 1–0 home defeat to Ludogorets in the UEFA Europa League.
 Kakuta's only other appearance for Lazio was in Serie A on 9 March, coming on in place of Miroslav Klose for the last four minutes as the side again lost at home by the same score, this time against Atalanta.
 In May, Lazio decided not to retain him.

-Loan to Rayo Vallecano

 On 25 July 2014, Kakuta agreed to join La Liga side Rayo Vallecano on loan for the 2014–15 season.
 He made his debut in the competition on 25 August, starting and playing the full 90 minutes in a 0–0 home draw against Atlético Madrid.
 On 14 September, Kakuta scored his first goal for Rayo in a 3–2 home loss to Elche.

-Esteghlal F.C

-Kakuta joined Esteghlal in August 2014 but after an unsuccessful half-season he left the club because of several injuries.
-He just made an assist in Esteghlal.